medanielle/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab7.1 Answers.md

 If both players make the same choice, the game must be played again to determine the winner.
 ```

+declare string doAgain = 'n'

+module main()

+    declare integer computerNum, userNum
+    declare string userString

+    do
+        set computerNum = random(1, 3)
+        display "Enter 'rock', 'paper' or 'scissors': "
+        input userString
+        set userNum = getWordsToNum(userString)
+        display "Computers choice was ", getNumToWords(computerNum)

+        if computerNum == 1 AND userNum == 3 then
+            Display "The computer won!"
+        else if computerNum == 3 AND userNum == 1 then
+            Display "The user won!"
+        else if computerNum == 2 AND userNum == 1 then
+            Display "The computer won!"
+        else if computerNum == 1 AND userNum == 2 then
+            Display "The user won!"
+        else if computerNum == 3 AND userNum == 2 then
+            Display "The computer won!"
+        else if computerNum == 2 AND userNum == 3 then
+            Display "The user won!"
+        else
+            Display "both players make the same choice, the game must be played again"
+            set doAgain = "y"
+    until doAgain == "y"

+    function integer getWordsToNum(string str)
+        declare integer num
+        if str == "rock" then
+            set num = 1
+        else if str == "paper" then
+            set num = 2
+        else if str =="scissors" then
+            set num = 3
+        else
+            Display "Error invalid entry, try again!"
+            set doAgain = "y"
+    return num

+    function string getNumToWords(integer num)
+        declare string str
+        if num ==1 then
+            set str = "rock"
+        else if num ==2 then
+            set str = "paper"
+        else if num == 3 then
+            set str = "scissors"
+        else
+            Display "Error invalid entry, try again!"
+            set doAgain = "y"
+    return str
+end module

 ## Slot Machine Simulation